 Submitting your site to search engines and web directories makes it easy for people using Google and other web directories to search for and find your content.

-But with a mobile app, the app marketplace restrict visibility of your app.
+But with a mobile app, the app marketplace restricts the visibility of your app.

 Your mobile-responsive website is available for life!
 So long as you keep renewing your domain name and hosting account.
 And you also maintain a proper backup routine.

 Users can keep returning to them when they wish!
 But, unless your mobile app is pretty unique and useful, its lifespan is quite short.

 You can develop your website to mimic the look and feel of a native app.
 Simulating a native app eliminates the need to have a dedicated native app.